shwg8986/to-do-React/README.md

-# to-do-react
+# to-do-React
-I made a simple TO-DO application with CodeSandbox as React practicing.
+I made a simple TO-DO application with CodeSandbox as practicing React.